 The question everyone’s asking now is...will we do it again?

 After careful consideration, we’ve concluded The Great Cut must happen again.
-While we’re not eager to dive back into the mayhem, we’ve recognized how special this event was, and that we’ll be uniquely positioned to do it again, even greater than before.
+We’ve recognized how special this event was, and that we’ll be uniquely positioned to do it again, even greater than before.